January 31, 2019 | 12:30 PM

 For more information on the project, contact email@example.com.

 Searching for Answers Along China’s Belt and Road

 China’s touts its Belt and Road Initiative (BRI) as the largest international infrastructure project in human history.
 Drawing comparisons to post-WWII reconstruction in Europe, the BRI seeks to connect China to countries near and far over land and sea and is becoming a signature foreign policy enterprise for Chinese President Xi Jinping.
 Understanding this modern initiative requires considering China’s historical, cultural, and economic place in its traditional neighborhood and beyond.

-This session will contextualize the BRI as a revitalization of China’s longstanding efforts to shape its role regionally and globally.
-It will show the ways in which the BRI seeks to extend China’s cultural influence and soft power, and demonstrate how the BRI reveals China’s growing influence within the global economy.
-Finally, the session will explore the BRI from the outside in, offering questions about its socioeconomic and environmental implications for recipient countries.
+This session contextualized the BRI as a revitalization of China’s longstanding efforts to shape its role regionally and globally.
+It showed the ways in which the BRI seeks to extend China’s cultural influence and soft power, and demonstrate how the BRI reveals China’s growing influence within the global economy.
+Finally, the session explored the BRI from the outside in, offering questions about its socioeconomic and environmental implications for recipient countries.

 - Jackson Ewing, The Nicholas Institute for Environmental Policy Solutions (moderator)

 - Prasenjit Duara, Dept. of History